JSha87/LGTV/README.md

 .\lgtv.ps1 Personal
 ```

+Or double-click `wrapper\Personal.vbs`.
+Either works; the direct script
+invocation shows the console output live, which is what you want on the
+first run.

 The script creates `C:\ProgramData\LGTVControl\lgtv_store.json` on first
 invocation and exits with an error telling you to populate two fields.
 It
 will not overwrite the file on subsequent runs — editing `TV_MAC` or